Do Maine Coon Cats Like Water?

 Whilst this particular cat breed’s true lineage may also help to account for this behavioral trait, it is also likely that the Maine Coon cat’s partially water-repellent fur plays a part too.

-Finally, if you are keen to let your Maine Coon swim in the bath, pool, or lake, it is vital that owners ensure that their cat is safe at all times.
+Finally, if you are keen to let your Maine Coon swim in the bath, pool, or lake, owners must ensure that their cat is safe at all times.

 Despite being good swimmers, your feline friend’s safety will always be paramount.

-Therefore, if your Maine Coon appears distressed, unhappy, or is struggling to get out of the water, it is important that owners remove them from the water immediately.
+Therefore, if your Maine Coon appears distressed, unhappy, or struggling to get out of the water, owners must remove them from the water immediately.